BenB196/crashplan-ffs-puller/README.md

 ##TODOs (Maybe)

 1. Add ability to use yaml/yml configuration files.
-2. Add the ability to use the regular json FFS API endpoint (/fileevent).
 3. Add some sort of file hash lookup that could provide threat intelligence (tried this with [OTX](https://www.alienvault.com/open-threat-exchange) before and failed pretty bad, may look at revisiting).